skedgo/fastgo-react-native/blog.md

 }
 ```

-Note that we do a `POST` with including our X-TripGo-Key in the header, and we send as body of the post a JSON object indicating that we want the second version of the regions.json endpoint.
+Note that we do a `POST` including the X-TripGo-Key in the header, and we send as body of the post a JSON object indicating that we want the response in the second version of the regions.json endpoint.

 ### Response